The Unbearable Lightness of Being

 I had no idea what that was.
 It was something very different.

-I had a COVID test and it was negative on old test units that had expired, then had another that was a false-positive and it was clear on the third one.
+I had a COVID test and it was negative on old test units that had expired, then I had another on current tests that was a false-positive and it was finally clear on the third one.

-A few days later, my wife Julie got something similar but seemed to recover faster than I did and she was only out for a day or so but it did affect us both, me more than her.
+A few days after I was man down, my wife Julie got something similar but seemed to recover faster than I did and she was only out for a day or so but it did affect us both, me more than her.

 However, I watched her breathing getting rather labored at times and she never seemed to recover fully, and I suspected some RSV like thing at play here.